cofoeducistudent/BMMDB_c/README.md

 |rmrdb|reviews|m-process|string|left for future feature of bulk delete etc |

 * *  Note this date is never updated.
 To generate a new date a completely new review must be created *
 * ** This data field was later converted to **release date**, without index text search  attached.
-I felt it was more beneficial
+I felt it was more beneficial.
+I left it here as was, rather than change it, to show the changes I made in strategy.

 <a id="skeleton"></a>
 >## SKELETON ##